inclusive-design/wecount.inclusivedesign.ca/src/collections/initiatives/co-design-two-accessibility-barriers-and-regulatory-approaches-for-digital-technologies.md

 2. Think about new technologies or apps that didn’t work well for you.
 What rules should have been in place to make them more accessible?
 3. Can you see any problems with rules to make things accessible that don’t say how to do it?

-Next, we chose to leverage CANVAS a Learning Management System (LMS) which hosts the RtDD community to support participants in preparing for synchronous discussions about standards development, document the discussions, and reviewing their contributions.
+Next, we chose to leverage Canvas a Learning Management System which hosts the RtDD community to support participants in preparing for synchronous discussions about standards development, document the discussions, and reviewing their contributions.

 Finally, we chose the research method 1-2-4-All to foster discussion from small groups to progressively larger groups as a way to support each co-researcher having an opportunity to share and discuss.